broadinstitute/longbow/docs/commands/annotate.md

 Options:
   -v, --verbosity LVL    Either CRITICAL, ERROR, WARNING, INFO or DEBUG -p, --pbi PATH         BAM .pbi index file
-  -t, --threads INTEGER  number of threads to use (0 for all)  [default: 7] -o, --output-bam PATH  annotated bam output  [default: stdout] -m, --model TEXT       The model to use for annotation.
+  -t, --threads INTEGER  number of threads to use (0 for all)  [default: # Processors - 1] -o, --output-bam PATH  annotated bam output  [default: stdout] -m, --model TEXT       The model to use for annotation.
 If the given value
                          is a pre-configured model name, then that model will